mietek/pol/README.md

 If you want to produce reports - carefully formatted columns of numbers - you will need to right-justify numbers.
 That is, to line up decimal points.
 For this you need another parameter F, the width of the field in which the number is to be right-justified.
 It's easy to use: after converting the number right-left, compute the number of spaces you need and call SPACE.
 Then call TYPE<sub>B</sub>.
 In determining spaces, remember that TYPE<sub>B</sub> always types a space *after* the number.
 Thus you will always have at least a single space between numbers.
 If the number won't fit in the field you specify, you'll still have that one space, and the full number will be typed - fouling up the report format - but showing you the bad number.

 Let me acknowledge that if you are going to right-justify numbers you can place the digits directly into position from right to left, for you know where the rightmost digit must go.
-But then you must space-fill the message buffeer before starting output, and you can't type unbuffered output immediately.
+But then you must space-fill the message buffer before starting output, and you can't type unbuffered output immediately.
 However, my main objection is that you can't compose free-format output.
 For example, place a number in a sentence without extra leading spaces.
 And very often unformatted output is adequate, saving you having to specify field sizes you don't care about.

 Depending on your formatting requirements, there are other dictionary entries you might want: A SPACE entry, to space the number of positions on the stack.
 It can even space backwards - by changing the output pointer - if the stack is negative.
 This is useful if you want to suppress that space provided by TYPE<sub>B</sub>.
 A tab entry might calculate the amount to space in order to reach a specific position on the stack.